-In 2009, the Chamber received \$143,329 (16% of total support) from City of Monroe, University of Louisiana-Monroe, and Ouachita Port.
-During 2010, the Chamber received \$154,996 (17% of total support) from these same local governments.
-For 2011, the Chamber has budgeted \$155,000 from these local governments.
-A portion (\$120,000) of these funds received from these local governments is used to support the costs of the Chamber's consulting lobbying firm.
+During 2011 and 2010, the Chamber received \$155,000 in each year (17% of total support in each of these years) from the City of Monroe, the University of Louisiana-Monroe, and the Ouachita Terminals.
+A portion of these funds (\$120,000 for 2011 and 2010) received from these local entities is used to support the costs of the Chamber's consulting lobbying firm.
+For 2012, the Chamber has budgeted revenues of \$135,000 from these local entities and expenses of \$100,000 for the lobbying firm costs.
 The lobbying firm contract is cancelable with 30 days notice.

 The Chamber has various deposit accounts at two federally insured financial institutions.
-As of December 31, 2010, the bank balances in these accounts did not exceed the FDIC coverage.
-Beginning December 31, 2010, through December 31, 2012, all noninterest-bearing transaction accounts are fully insured, regardless of the balance of the account, at all FDIC-insured institutions.
+As of December 31, 2011, the bank balances in these accounts did not exceed the FDIC coverage.
+Beginning December 31, 2010, through December 31, 2012, all noninterestbearing transaction accounts are fully insured, regardless of the balance of the account, at all FDIC-insured institutions.